mfrmr includes a bounded implementation of the

 - Refit with

-model = "PCM"if the discrimination-free assumption is defensible for the data.
-The full APA / output-contract / fit-based export stack becomes available, andcompare_mfrm()quantifies the loss in fit. - Keep the report on the
+model = "PCM"if the discrimination-free assumption is defensible for the data and a full FACETS score-side review is required;compare_mfrm()quantifies the loss in fit. - Keep the report on the

-GPCMfit itself but draft the manuscript section manually around the supported tables:summary(fit)for parameters,diagnose_mfrm()for residual fit,facet_quality_dashboard()for the per-facet quality summary, andcompute_information()for precision evidence. - Generate the reproducibility manifest from a parallel
+GPCMfit itself but draft the manuscript section manually around the supported tables:summary(fit)for parameters,diagnose_mfrm()for residual fit,facet_quality_dashboard()for the per-facet quality summary, andcompute_information()for precision evidence. - When a Rasch-family baseline comparison is substantively useful,

-RSMorPCMbaseline fit.
-The two fits can be reported side by side in the same document, with theGPCMfit footnoted as the discrimination-aware counterpart.
+RSMorPCMfit.
+The two fits can be reported side by side, with theGPCMfit identified as the discrimination-aware counterpart.
+This is not required to use the caveated bounded-GPCMmanifest/replay/export route.

-Those restricted helpers use the same capability matrix at runtime.
-A
+Restricted helpers use the capability matrix at runtime.
+An

-instead of producing a partial score-side or unsupported backend result.
+limitation and a supported alternative instead of producing a partial

 A worked example